cobir13/MTG-Walls-AI/readme.txt

         target of something on the stack, the game will treat them as fully identical.
 It cannot distinguish cards based on pointers from the stack.
+    - Players do not get priority during combat unless something triggers during combat.
+All combat tricks must be done pre-combat.

 Notes on actually-correct things:
     - "casting" a land doesn't use the stack